becky82/mteh/README.md

 # More than enough Hanzi (MteH)

-**A curated set of ~4300 simplified Chinese characters for Chinese language learners.**
+**A curated set of ~4300 simplified Chinese characters for language learners.**

----

-## Purpose

-This simplified character corpus is intended to be a set of simplified Chinese characters which will make a good "finishing line" for advanced students.
-Basically, if you learn these characters, you're practically "done" studying simplified Chinese characters.
+This simplified Chinese character corpus is intended to make a suitable "endgame corpus" for advanced students.
+Basically, if you learn these characters, you're practically "done for life" studying simplified Chinese characters (congratulations!).
+Obviously, there are more simplified Chinese characters than this (in proper nouns, scientific terms, chengyu, Chinese history, etc.), but at a certain point you've got to draw the line and say "this is my endgame".

-## Construction
+## Method

-This list of characters merges the following corpora:
+The MteH corpus is designed to have no "missing" characters: all the characters not in this corpus are necessarily very rare, and likely very niche.
+To this end, the MteH corpus merges the following 20 corpora:

-1. HSK 1.0 (2905 characters);
+1. all 2905 characters from the HSK 1.0 syllabus;
-2. HSK 2.0 (2663 characters);
+2. all 2663 characters from the HSK 2.0 syllabus;
-3. HSK 3.0 (3000 characters);
+3. all 3000 characters from the HSK 3.0 syllabus;
 4. Heisig and Richardson's *Remembering Simplified Hanzi 1* and *Remembering Simplified Hanzi 2* (3018 characters);
 5. the [Taiwanese TOCFL vocabulary list](https://www.roc-taiwan.org/at_de/post/634.html) (extracted from 7989 simplified-character words; 妳 and 牠 were excluded);
 6. the top 3500 characters from [Jun Da's modern corpus](https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO) (後 was excluded);